juliangruber/endo/README.md

 ## Semver Endpoint Paths

-The leading path component represents API version by default.
-It is parsed as a semver range, allowing detailed control over version ranges when requesting a particular API endpoint.
-These paths are all valid ranges which include the `1.0.0` version of an API (along with many more):
+The leading path component represents API version.
+It is parsed as a semver range, which allows detailed control over the range of acceptable versions for endpoint requests.
+The below paths are just some examples of valid ranges which would include the `1.0.0` version of an API:

 ```
 /v1/some/endpoint